alexandrnikitin/workshops/high-performance-dotnet-by-example/README.md

 ### Prerequisites:
 - Laptop (or a peer with a laptop)
-- Aho-Corasick algorithm: Study it and try to implement it by yourself.
+- Aho-Corasick algorithm: try to implement it by yourself.
 - ILSpy
-- WinDBG[optional]
+- WinDBG [optional]
 - PerfView
 - Intel VTune Amplifier [optional]